SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/slack-source.md

 ### Source configuration

-When you create a SailPoint Source, you add it to a Hosted Collector.
+When you create a Slack Source, you add it to a Hosted Collector.
 Before creating the Source, identify the Hosted Collector you want to use or create a new Hosted Collector.
 For instructions, see [Create a Hosted Collector](/docs/send-data/hosted-collectors/configure-hosted-collector).

 To configure a Duo Source: